Most parents assume that not punishing means permissive parenting. But resisting the urge to punish doesn't mean we don't set limits!

 After a good cry in your loving presence, your child will be free of whatever feelings were making her stick to her position at the expense of getting

 along with you.
 She will feel relaxed and cooperative.
 (When kids are rigid and insist on getting their way, that's often a red flag that they need

 The first time you do this, your child may cry for a long time.
 Crying is never a bad thing; she's showing you her pent-up upsets.
 Or she may think that

-to you.
 (If you can, it's best to start setting limits like this at home, when you actually have the time and energy to sit with the meltdown.
-This
+This preventive

 - Disappointment can be weathered.
 That's the beginning of resilience.